amandesai01/EditShot/README.md

 ```
-This extension is UNDER REVIEW and once done, it will be available for download from chrome webstore.
+This extension is UNDER REVIEW and once done,
+it will be available for download from chrome webstore.
 Link will be updated instead of this box once verification is done.

+Till then, STAR THIS REPO ;)
 ```

 ---